Ludoteka uses the level system to show the skill that each player has proved compared to the overall players.

 The level is specific to each variant.
 For example, the level achieved in Jigsaw Puzzle XS is independent from the level achieved in Jigsaw Puzzle XL.

 To calculate the level, the system uses a scoring system: the player has a score for each game variant, and this is updated according to the result of each rated game.
+These games are identified with the image

 The level and the score are individual: the scores of the players in the same team are updated separately.